Coming up next, our final news roundup and information overload hour.

 Have I summed it up somewhat accurately?

-Uh you summed it up very accurately, and the the Democrats are usually hypocritical on this.
+And the Democrats are usually hypocritical on this.

-The voters in New York, where we don't even have voter ID, vote voted against those proposals, and guess what the Democrats did?
+The voters in New York, where we don't even have voter ID, voted against those proposals.

 They just overruled it and just did it anyway.

-They've been counting illegals in all these census, and when the Trump administration tried to not do it in 2019, well the Democrats fought it.
+And when the Trump administration tried to not do it in 2019, well, the Democrats fought it.

-Um what they did was they came back two years later and they changed the rules again by stacking the court.
+But what they did was after a judge stepped in and ruled that they could have competitive races and Republicans funded that challenge, what they did was they came back two years later and they changed the rules again by stacking the court.

-They forced out a moderate Democrat that Colomo had appointed as the chief justice in New York, they forced her out, put in an unqualified liberal for aggressive, and they passed a new plan where they were able to make Tom Swazi more secure in New York Free because he won the special election against uh uh succeeding Sanos.
+They forced her out, put in an unqualified liberal progressive, and they passed a new plan where they were able to make Tom Swasey more secure in New York 3 because he won the special election against succeeding Santos.

-She ch she gerrymandered two years ago.
+She gerrymandered two years ago.

-If we don't win the midterms, they will contain Donald Trump, they will impeach him again, and this is all about control and power and trying to contain Donald Trump for uh because he's been so successful in the first two hundred days of his uh second term.
+And this is all about control and power and trying to contain Donald Trump because he's been so successful in the first 200 days of his second term.

-So uh this is this is a battle for patrol in the midterms, and we should not take it lying down because they will cheat, they will they will rig the rules, they'll do anything they can to try to take uh our House majority from us.
+So this is a battle for control in the midterms, and we should not take it lying down because they will cheat.

-How is it possible, Jim, That Democrats were able to sneak in the census, illegal immigrants, and it wasn't really a big deal.
+How is it possible, Jim, that Democrats were able to sneak in the census illegal immigrants, and it wasn't really a big deal?

 We did talk about it here, but nobody else really paid attention to it.